My mother was the most caring person I ever knew and my father was the most remarkable.

 Back row: Dorothy, Lucille, Don's mother and father, and their Aunt Elsie.
 Front Row: Don, Bill, Eileen, and George.

-My dad was born in Seattle, Washington in 1923 and grew up in the nearby town of Ballard.
-His grandfather, a
+My dad, the youngest child in a family of six children, was born in Seattle, Washington in 1923 and grew up in the nearby town of Ballard.

 young Georg had gotten into an argument with his brothers in Switzerland about a family inheritance, stole $400, made his